Sumeet-Raina/CV/README.md

 [Education ](#education)

-I am an early career software developer seeking a new challenge on my path towards the software engineering.
+I am an early career software developer seeking a new challenge on my path towards the full-stack software engineering.
 I recently graduated from Makers Academy where I developed programming skills in JavaScript, Ruby, and Python.
 I am passionate about learning new tools and technologies - currently learning React and Bootstrap.

 </div>